codice/ddf/distribution/test/itests/README.md

 * Use remote debugging to debug tests themselves or anything related to production code
 * Use local debugging to debug the code that sets up and configures the testing environment

+## Solr
+Solr runs in its own OS process separate PAX-EXAM and the application.
+Things to know include:

+* The default port for Solr is hardcoded to `9994`.
+* The Solr administration UI is available at `http://localhost:9994/solr`
+* The Maven exec-maven-plugin executes the Solr start command before the itests begin.
+The plugin also executes the Solr stop command when the itests have terminated.
+* The files for the Solr instance are located inside of the `test-itest-ddf/target/solr` folder and **not** in the exam folder.
+There is not a per exam-folder copy of Solr.
+Therefore it is not recommended to run itests concurrently because the tests may corrupt each other's data.
+* Because not every itest cleans up after itself, it is possible to leak data between separate runs of the itests, **if** the test process terminated abnormally.
+In such cases, use `mvn clean` to delete the target folder.
+This ensures future itests have a clean Solr installation.

 ## SSH Into a Running Instance
 It is possible to SSH into a running test instance.
 This will allow you to use the shell to inspect the runtime state while the test probe is installed and running.
 The SSH port is dynamic and can be found in `target/exam/<GUID>/etc/org.apache.karaf.shell.cfg`.